ga-it/context_chat_backend/README.md

 │ • embeddings in-process │ • dedup (doc→chunk→graph) │ • implement same contract │
 └──────────────────────────────┴──────────────────────────────┴──────────────────────────────┘

+Visually my deployment architecture looks like this:

+[docs/ContextChatR2R.png]

+Given API endpoint use, there is significant component and server separation in our environment.

 ````

 **Permissions model (R2R example).** CCBE sends a `userIds` header → adapter maps user/group to **collection filters**; queries only traverse collections the caller is allowed to see.